tghabour/NCAA-Score-Predictions/README.md

 ![future_model](https://i.loli.net/2020/06/17/kCR6MTfdmFejvlb.png)

 Score differential will be determined as the home team's score minus the away team's score, such that positive score differentials indicate a victorious home team and negative differentials indicate the away team victories.

+In subsequent attempts, I will consider a more deliberate **"bottom-up"** approach that aims to engineer more targeted, sophisticated features that more directly describe what what contributes to scoring.
+For example,

+- Offensive Rebound % = Offensive Rebounds / (Offensive Rebounds + Opponent Defensive Rebounds)
+- Free Throw Rate = Free Throw Attempts / Field Goal Attempts

 ## Data Sources: